Strategy

 Updates

-Contractor management continues with a focus on prompted checks (i.e. customer complaints, site visit reports from program partners) with some manual checks taking place as well.
-The updated HPCN portal coming in 2025 will support the HPSC’s ability to increase contractor management efforts.
+The updated HPCN portal coming in 2026 will support the HPSC’s ability to increase contractor management efforts.

 Action